aviramha/ormsgpack/README.md

 test_pydantic_msgpack       124.5500 (28.36)    125.5427 (9.92)     125.0582 (25.76)    0.2877 (1.0)      125.0855 (27.13)    0.2543 (3.84)          2;0    7.9963 (0.04)          8           1
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ```

 ### Reproducing

 The above was measured using Python 3.7.9 on Azure Linux VM (x86_64) with ormsgpack 0.2.1 and msgpack 1.0.2.

-The latency results can be reproduced using `./scripts/benchmark.sh` and graphs using
+The latency results can be reproduced using `uv run pytest benchmarks/bench_*`.
-`pytest --benchmark-histogram benchmarks/bench_*`.

 ## Questions

 ### Why can't I install it from PyPI?